West Lake at dawn with the Broken Bridge in soft mist, Hangzhou

 answering early.

-Two nights covers Hangzhou cleanly.
+• Three nights covers Hangzhou at a comfortable pace.
 Day one takes you to West Lake at dawn, then Lingyin and Faxi Temples on the hills, with lunch on the lake.
 Day two covers Three Pools Mirroring the Moon, the Hangzhou Museum on Liangdaoshan, and Leifeng Pagoda in the late-afternoon gold.
-Stretch to three nights to add the Hefang Street old-shop walk and Xixi Wetland on the oar-boat.
-You can also choose between a Song-style imperial banquet and the Impression West Lake show.
+Day three adds the Hefang Street old-shop walk and Xixi Wetland on the oar-boat.
+Stretch to five nights for the tea villages, the wetland at a slower pace, and both the Song-style banquet and the lake-stage show, Enduring Memories of Hangzhou.

 From your first enquiry to your last airport pickup, our specialists design your trip and stay in contact every step of the way.
 The guides, drivers and hotels you'll meet are part of our trusted network we've worked with for years, briefed to the same standards.